 The shoe was one of the most hyped sneakers of 2020, selling out immediately.
 If you want a pair, they’re currently going for almost $3,000 on resale markets.

 MSCHF is single-handedly showing the world the power of the product drop model.
-The brand does nothing but random limited-supply drops.
+The brand does nothing but random collabs with brands and limited-supply drops.
 They’ve dropped everything from new fonts to alcoholic drinks to Tiffany & Co. collaborations.

-In their most recent drop, they collaborated with Rihanna’s Fenty Beauty on “Ketchup or Makeup?“.
+One of their best brand collabs involved working with Rihanna’s Fenty Beauty on “Ketchup or Makeup?“.
 The product is basically what it sounds like.
 It contains red packets that are either red Fenty Beauty lip gloss, or ketchup.
 Customers just have to buy it and see what they get.

 There’s no rhyme or reason to their drops.
 No consistency at all.
 But MSCHF attracts major collaborators nonetheless, and everything they release sells out.